On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Abstract

 \section{Abstract}

 We consider $d$-dimensional simplicial complexes which can be PL embedded in the $2d$-dimensional euclidean space.
 In short, we show that in any such complex, for any three vertices, the intersection of the link-complexes of the vertices is linklessly embeddable in the $(2d-1)$-dimensional euclidean space.
-These considerations lead us to a new upper bound on the total number of $d$-simplices in an embeddable complex in $2d$-space with $n$ vertices, improving known upper bounds, for all $d \geq 2$.
-Moreover, the bound is also true for the size of $d$-complexes linklessly embeddable in the $(2d+1)$-dimensional space.
+In addition, we use similar considerations on links of vertices to derive a new asymptotic upper bound on the total number of $d$-simplices in an (continuously) embeddable complex in $2d$-space with $n$ vertices, improving known upper bounds, for all $d \geq 2$.
+Moreover, we show that the same asymptotic bound also applies to the size of $d$-complexes linklessly embeddable in the $(2d+1)$-dimensional space.